Table of Contents:

 in tests/apertis-test-cases.

-Since projects may use a different instance of test-cases
+Since projects may use a different instance of test-cases, for instance to use

 specific boards or configurations, it is possible to define the path using the

-variable test_cases_path
+variable test_cases_path.

-The default path is tests/apertis-test-cases
+The default path is tests/apertis-test-cases as the git repository is

-available at https://gitlab.apertis.org/tests/apertis-test-cases/
+available at https://gitlab.apertis.org/tests/apertis-test-cases/.
+If the

-instance is located at https://gitlab.apertis.org/my_project/tests/apertis-test-cases/
+desired test-cases instance is located at https://gitlab.apertis.org/my_project/tests/apertis-test-cases/,

-then it can be defined as test_cases_path: my_project/tests/apertis-test-cases
+then it can be defined as test_cases_path: my_project/tests/apertis-test-cases.

-This variable doesn’t contain the full URL of test-cases
+This variable doesn’t contain the full URL of test-cases because the GitLab CI

 job token is injected into the URL before cloning the repository in order to get